 - John 3:16, Jesus refers to Himself as the Son of God.

 - John 4:34, "My food is to do the will of Him who sent Me, and to accomplish His work."

 What can we conclude from this information?
-Quite simply, Jesus is the Son of God and and He calls God His own Father.
+Quite simply, Jesus is the Son of God, and He calls God His own Father.
 So, the problem is in understanding what the phrase Son of God means.
-Apparently, in the biblical culture it means to be equal with God, as John the Apostle stated.
+Apparently, in the biblical culture it means to be equal with God--as John the Apostle stated.
 But, again, the Jehovah's Witnesses will say that the term Son of God means that Jesus is not God.
 Okay, if that is so, then does the term Son of Man mean that Jesus is not a man?
 Of course not.
 If the term Son of Man means that Jesus is a man, then what does the term Son of God mean?

 Why didn't John correct the error?

 Also, if Jesus was not God, why didn't John the apostle clarify the situation?
 After all, it is a perfect opportunity to do so.
 Remember, John clarified other points.
 Here is an example:

 - "This saying therefore went out among the brethren that that disciple would not die; yet Jesus did not say to him that he would not die, but only, 'If I want him to remain until I come, what is that to you?'
 (John 21:23, NASB).

 - "The Jews answered and said to Him, 'Do we not say rightly that You are a Samaritan and have a demon?
 49Jesus answered, 'I do not have a demon; but I honor My Father, and you dishonor Me," (John 8:48-49).

 John was definitely in the position to correct such a great error as Jesus being God in flesh, but He doesn't do it.
 This is not something you would let slide if you were writing a gospel about who Jesus really is.